Pharmaceutical Supply Chain Management: Key Steps & Challenges

 Packaging

 Packaging is a key step throughout the pharmaceutical process.
-Pharmaceutical packaging refers to the materials, designs, and systems that package, store, label, and help distribute the medications to their next destination.
-Medications must be placed in packaging that meets strict regulations including those set by the Food and Drug Administration (FDA).
+Pharmaceutical packaging refers to the materials, designs, and systems that package, store, label, and help distribute medications to their next destination.
+Medications must be placed in packaging that meets strict regulations including those set by the FDA.
 Packaging must also protect products from damage, such as exposure to light or temperatures.
-Effective systems and materials can provide real benefits to each key stakeholder in pharmaceutical supply chain management including:

 • Reduction of medication errors

-• Protection of valuable product
+• Protection of valuable products

 • Compliance with regulatory authorities